ecnerret-adajet/ecnerret-adajet.github.io/_posts/2020-03-25-file-upload-vue-to-laravel.md

 ---
 This is a simple guide on how we can import excel or csv file and store the content directly to database using `maatwebsite` pacakge with `Vuejs` on Laravel version 5.8 to 7 as of this writing.

-For the basic part, we will not include here the installation and setting-up config of laravel project.
+For the basic part, we will not include here the installation of laravel project.
 I assumed that you already have laravel ready.

 ### 1. Install maatwebsite pacakge
-First, we will install the package via composer dependcy manager. open command-line, navigate to your project path and run the following command below.
+First, we will install the package via composer dependency manager. open a command-line, navigate to your project path and run the following command below.
 ```yaml
 composer require maatwebsite/excel
 ```
-After installling, go to your `config/app.php` file and the these to `provider` and `aliase` section.
+After installing the package. go to your `config/app.php` file and add these config to `provider` and `aliase` section.
 ```php
 'providers' => [
 	/*